 To wrap this up, things started to change for Gojira once they hitched their wagon to Roadrunner back in 2012.2) So, lo and behold, L’Enfant Sauvage started to chart seriously all over Europe and the US.
 And whilst not all was great in greenish paradise, the band got a lot of praise for that record.
 Even if the production was a bit frazzled around the edges.

 Now, using that momentum, Magma truly impressed a growing fanbase.
 The record is authentic, gritty, spiky, painfully honest, and often mean.
 Yet – in a way – it’s highly personal, too.
 On the other hand, it is also a pretty outstanding example of stellar songsmithing and top-notch musicianship.
 A piece full of ideas, flavors, and styles.
-And an almost manic energy that relentlessly permeates the full 44 minutes of airtime.
+And it contains almost manic energy that relentlessly permeates the full 44 minutes of airtime.

 Gojira were on a mission back in 2016.
 And Magma turned out to be that perfect megaphone.
 A record that should live in every metalhead’s music collection.